Gators rattled: No. 8 Oklahoma routs Florida in Cotton Bowl - WHIZ News

 THE TAKEAWAY

-Oklahoma: Rattler finished with 28 TD passes, and Mims set an Sooners freshman record with nine receiving TDs in 11 games.
-The freshman TD record had been seven, by Mark Andrews in 13 games in 2015, and CeeDee Lamb in 14 games in 2017.
+Oklahoma: Rattler finished with 28 TD passes, and Mims set a Sooners freshman record with nine receiving TDs in 11 games.
 The Sooners are 45-8 in four seasons under Riley That’s the most wins in the first four seasons for an OU coach.
 Bob Stoops, his predecessor, was 43-9 from 1999-2002, including the Sooners’ last national title in 2000.

 UP NEXT